alexanderwangus/fbtechstart_clone/README.md

 <h2> Link for Communication </h2>
 We have chosen to use a <a href="https://fbtechstart.slack.com/" target="_blank">Slack Channel</a> to communicate with each other. <br>
-To get in touch with us, please email our mailing list: fbtechstart@googlegroups.com
+To get in touch with our group, please email <a href="fbtechstart@googlegroups.com" target="_blank">.